Master’s thesis guidelines

 Please note that if the thesis supervisor is not from the School of Chemical Engineering, the professor in charge of the major has to confirm that the topic of the thesis relates to your advanced studies.

-Master’s theses topic applications will be submitted for approval electronically.
+- Master’s theses topic applications will be submitted for approval electronically through a form in the eAge-system: Approval of the Master’s thesis topic, supervisor, advisor and language (eAge).
 The form includes the details of the thesis supervisor and those of thesis advisor(s), and the language of the master’s thesis*.
-Fill in the application form according to the study administration schedule.
+Deadlines and meeting times for the Degree Programme Committee can be found in the study administration schedule.

-The topic of the master’s thesis remains valid for one year as of the date of approval.
-It is good practice to not mention company or brand names or use any abbreviations in the topic (with the exception of well-known abbreviations accepted in standard language).
+- The topic of the master’s thesis remains valid for one year as of the date of approval.
+It is good practice to not mention company or brand names in the title, or use any abbreviations (with the exception of well-known abbreviations accepted in standard language).

-Since minor specifications to the topic are allowed after its approval but major changes require submitting a new application, all specifications and changes to the topic must be agreed upon with the thesis supervisor.
+- Minor specifications to the topic are allowed after its approval but substancial changes require submitting a new application.
+All specifications and changes to the topic must be agreed upon with the thesis supervisor.
 The title of the master’s thesis may be formulated to suit the topic; it does not have to be formulated exactly as it was in the application.
 The title of the thesis should be clear and as concise as possible.

 *)The thesis is written in either Finnish, Swedish or English.
 The language of the master’s thesis determines the language of the student’s degree, and therefore also the language of the degree certificate.
 Students writing their master’s thesis in Finnish or Swedish have their language of degree determined accordingly, and receive the official degree certificate in either Finnish or Swedish; an English-language translation of the certificate is included.
 Students writing their master’s thesis is English will have English as their language of degree and receive the official degree certificate in two languages: English and either Finnish or Swedish.